Indra Putra Mahayuddin

-Indra Putra Bin Mahayuddin PB (born 2 September 1981) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan United.
-He is the all-time highest goalscorer of the Malaysia Super League.
-He is a versatile forward, who can operate as a striker or a winger.
+Indra Putra bin Mahayuddin PB (born 2 September 1981) is a former Malaysian professional footballer who last captained the Malaysia A1 Semi-Pro League club PT Athletic.
+Beforehand, Indra Putra was the Malaysia Super League's all-time top scorer until he was surpassed by Johor Darul Ta'zim's Bérgson.

+Indra Putra is a versatile forward, who can operate as a winger.

 Club career

-Beginnings with Perak, Pahang and Selangor
+Perak

-Indra Putra has played in the Perak Academy when he was a teenager.
-He then was promoted to the senior team in 2002, helping Perak to clinch the Malaysian Premier One League in 2002 and 2003.
-Then, in 2004, Indra Putra Mahayuddin moved to Pahang in a high-profile transfer.
+Indra Putra has played for the Perak youth team when he was a teenager.
+He then was promoted to the senior team in 1999 under the late German coach Karl-Heinz Weigang.
+He made his senior debut in the 1999 Malaysia Cup qualifying round.

+He scored his first goal in a 2–1 home win against Penang in the 1999 Malaysia Cup.

+With Perak, Indra Putra mainly started playing in the left wing and occasionally as striker.
+He helped Perak to clinch the back to back Malaysian Premier One League title in 2002 and 2003.

+Pahang

+In 2004, Indra Putra moved to Pahang in a high-profile transfer.
 There, Indra helped Pahang to win the inaugural edition of the rebranded Malaysian Super League in his first season.

-Indra Putra Mahayuddin was described as the best Malaysian football player in his generation by former Perak's coach Steve Darby.
-He was the 2004 Malaysian Super League season top goalscorer with 15 goals from 21 games played.
-He remains, until this day, the last Malaysian football player to win that accolade.
+Indra Putra was described as the best Malaysian football player in his generation by former Perak coach Steve Darby.
+He was the 2004 Malaysian Super League season top goalscorer with 15 goals from 19 league appearances.
+He remains, until this day, the last Malaysian player to win that accolade in the presence of foreign players.

+Selangor

-He joined Selangor for the 2008 season, after his contract with Pahang expired.
+Indra Putra joined Selangor for the 2008 season, after his contract with Pahang expired.

 Kelantan

-During 2009 season, Indra Putra joined Kelantan and were partnered upfront by his former teammate in Perak Khalid Jamlus.
+During 2009 season, Indra Putra joined Kelantan and was partnered upfront by his former Perak teammate in Khalid Jamlus.
 On 18 April 2009, he was the villain among the Negeri Sembilan supporters after stamping on Negeri's defender, Rahman Zabul.
 Amazingly, he escaped the red card.
 He was part of the Kelantan team that play in that year Malaysia FA Cup final against Selangor where Kelantan lost 3–1 on penalties his spot kick hit the bar which cost Kelantan the match.
 Kelantan suffered another setback when lost the 2009 Malaysia Cup final against Negeri Sembilan.
 Indra scored a consolation goal from the free kick.
 However, Indra was chosen as the most valuable player for the 2009 season.
-He was part of the Kelantan's 2010 Malaysia Cup winning team.
+He was part of Kelantan's 2010 Malaysia Cup winning team.

 T-Team

 Indra signed with Kuala Terengganu-based club, T-Team in 2011.
+He made 24 league appearances scoring 11 goals.
+He also helped T-Team reaching the Malaysia Cup semi-final.

-Second Stint with Kelantan
+Second stint with Kelantan

-After one season with T-Team, Indra returned to Kelantan for the 2012 season.
+After one season with T-Team, Indra Putra returned to Kelantan for the 2012 season.
 During the 2012 Malaysia Cup final at the Shah Alam Stadium, he scored an extra-time winner and clinched a dramatic 3–2 victory over ATM.
 During the season, he also help the team win the 2012 Super League and 2012 Malaysia FA Cup, completing the treble.